arshanss504/Arshan-Observability-Demo-Final/readme.md

-# Arshan's Observability with FastAPI for Logs, Metrics and Traces.
+# Observability Stack with FastAPI for Logs, Metrics and Traces by Arshan

 Welcome to my project on Observabiltiy.
 This is an all-encompassing monitoring solution that aims to introduce the concept of Trace IDs to Logs and Metrics.